-- Collect, analyze and apply information to solve problems (managing information). - Use various laboratory techniques and/or instruments with understanding, accuracy, precision and safety. (technology). - Develop demonstrations and experiments that illustrate biological concepts or develop new concepts.
-Think logically within the scientific parameters of professional biologists. (higher-order thinking). - Use the language and concepts of Biology to communicate effectively in oral and written form; to follow instructions precisely and to function in independent and collaborative settings. (communicating and interacting). - Read scientific texts in a language other than English (communicating). - Exhibit the ethical use of knowledge, materials and procedures that demonstrates an impact on society. (valuing). - Be eligible to apply for jobs in many commercial laboratories, quality control positions, and related. (technology, interacting.) - Be eligible to apply for graduate programs in the area of biology represented by the student's major interest and coursework (technology, interacting). - Be eligible to apply for entry into professional schools in medicine, dentistry, veterinary medicine and related paramedical professions. (technology, interacting)
+- Collect, analyze and apply information to solve problems (managing - Use various laboratory techniques and/or instruments with understanding, accuracy, precision and safety (technology). - Develop demonstrations and experiments that illustrate biological concepts or develop new concepts.
+Think logically within the scientific parameters of professional biologists (higher-order thinking). - Use the language and concepts of Biology to communicate effectively in oral and written form; to follow instructions precisely and to function in independent and collaborative settings (communicating and interacting) - Read scientific texts in a language other than English (communicating). - Exhibit the ethical use of knowledge, materials and procedures that demonstrates an impact on society (valuing). - Be eligible to apply for jobs in many commercial laboratories, quality control positions, and related (technology, interacting). - Be eligible to apply for graduate programs in the area of biology represented by the student's major interest and coursework (technology, - Be eligible to apply for entry into professional schools in medicine, dentistry, veterinary medicine and related paramedical professions (technology, interacting).

 MAJOR REQUIREMENTS

-BIOL BIOL BIOL BIOL BIOL BIOL BIOL ICAP 1000 1110 1111 1112 2020 2512 4000 4102 4222 The Discipline of Biology1Principles of Biology3Plant Biology, 4 or4Animal Biology, 44General Ecology3Cell Biology3Biology Colloquium1Evolution3The Biological Perspective3
+BIOL 1000 The Discipline of Biology1

+BIOL 1110 Principles of Biology

+BIOL 1111 Plant Biology, 4 or

+BIOL 1112 Animal Biology, 4 4

+BIOL 2020 General Ecology

+BIOL 2512 Cell Biology

+BIOL 4000 Biology Colloquium

+BIOL 4102 Evolution

+ICAP 4222

-Upper- level elec tives in biology
+ives in biology

-MINOR REQUIRE MENTS

-GENERAL EDUCATION REQUIREMENTS (page 42) In the major, BIOL 1111 and BIOL 1112 are allowed to fulfill 4 s.h. of Div.
+GENERAL EDUCATION REQUIREMENTS (page 41) In the major,

+BIOL 1111 and BIOL 1112 are allowed to fulfill 4 s.h. of Div.
 II A; the Modern Language Requirement fulfills 3 s.h. of Div.
+II C;

-II C; ICAP 4222 fulfills 3 s.h. of Div.
+ICAP 4222 fulfills 3 s.h. of Div.
 IV B

 MODERN LANGUAGE REQUIREMENT

-Refer to Bachelor's Degree Requirements section for fulfillment options.FREE ELECTIVES14-24
+Refer to Bachelor's Degree Requirements section for fulfillment options.

+FREE EL ECTIVES -42

-MINIMU MINIMUM TOTAL
+MINIMUM TOTAL